 I have had so much positive feedback from people who travelled to Charles Darwin for the festival, with lots of good comments about the Open Day activities, the ecotours around the reserve, and all of the other events and activities that went-on over the two days.
-And that’s not to mention the amazing line-up of performers who entertained us into the night: Darcy Hay,

-James Abberley – Children of the Tide, William Crighton, C.W.
+That’s not to mention the amazing line-up of performers: Darcy Hay, James Abberley – Children of the Tide, William Crighton, C.W.
 Stoneking, Caiti Baker, and Three Kings.
 It was impossible to pick a favourite.

 This year also saw elements of the event move into the nearby, small wheatbelt town of Perenjori on Sunday.
 Especially for the day, streets were closed and filled with locals, visitors and performers.
 This was indeed a boost to the local community and economy.

 We’ve posted a few photos here, but there’s more on our Facebook page and on our Twitter account, so feel free to check them out too.
 And make a note in your diaries for September 2020 … for the next Blues for the Bush.
 See you there!